akinetic/relu-plus-plus/README.md

 _License_

-ReLU_Plus_Plus is distributed under the MIT license.
+"ReLU Plus Plus" is distributed under the MIT license.